 The RA results are reportedly observed that the BD-rates are reduced by 0.48% and 0.60% with 104% and 105% encoding time changes for Test A and B, respectively relative to VTM-12.0 anchor.

-Unlike the extended LFNST of U0100, the “zero out” approach is still retained her to limit the worst case number of multiplications.
+Unlike the extended LFNST of JVET-U0100, the “zero out” approach is still retained her to limit the worst case number of multiplications.

 It is not known how much of the gain is retained when the method would be applied on top of the EE base SW, but the introduction of new matrices for LFNST16 seems to give most gain for the large resolutions such as class A, so it could be expected that a substantial amount of the gain would be retained.